albert-javier/breast_cancer_diagnosis/README.md

 # Breast Cancer Dataset Analysis

 AI-powered tool for accurate breast cancer analysis.

+Streamlit App can be found in https://breastcancerdiagnosis.streamlit.app

 This repository provides an analysis and implementation of machine learning models using the Breast Cancer Wisconsin Dataset, a built-in dataset in scikit-learn.
 The dataset is widely used for exploring classification techniques in predicting whether a tumor is malignant or benign.